 Experience Orangutans In The Jungles Of Sumatra, Indonesia

-Ethical wildlife experiences are even more important if you want to visit experience Indonesian Orangutans with kids.
-And with amazing rescue and rehabilitation centers within the country, it can be easy to see these animals outside of their natural habitat in an eco-friendly way.
+Ethical wildlife experiences are even more important if you want to visit and experience Indonesian Orangutans with kids.
+With amazing rescue and rehabilitation centers within the country, it can be easy to see these animals outside of their natural habitat in an eco-friendly way.
 However, this post is all about wildlife experiences.
-And wildlife is always best viewed in the wild.
+Wildlife is always best viewed in the wild.

 Experiencing Orangutans on the island of Sumatra in Indonesia is not a small task.
 The trip requires a multi-day boat ride and long treks through the jungle.
 But the journey makes for a family wildlife experience that you will never forget.
-We recommend that this wildlife experience is done with children who are at least 10-years old.
+We recommend that this wildlife experience be done with children at least ten years old.

-Capture The Big 5 at Kruger National Park In South Africa
+Capture Photos of The Big Five at Kruger National Park In South Africa

 What Is the Best Age For Seeing The Big 5 At Kruger National Park?